Agni Natchathiram: Critical reception

-S. Shivakumar, writing for Mid-Day, called Agni Natchathiram "Mani's loosely scripted work to date" and said; "What emerges on the screen is frothy and cracks like fresh pop corn".
+S. Shivakumar, writing for Mid-Day, called Agni Natchathiram "Mani's [most] loosely scripted work to date" and said; "What emerges on the screen is frothy and cracks like fresh pop corn".
 N. Krishnaswamy of The Indian Express wrote the film has "more light than heat", referring to the impact Sriram's technique had on the film, and criticised the comedy subplot.
 Ananda Vikatan wrote Ratnam proved he could make an interesting and engaging film with just a small thread of script, and that he had imagined each scene differently and presented them interestingly, giving the film a rating of 45 out of 100.
 Jayamanmadhan of Kalki criticised the film for Ratnam's direction and writing.